-The Company accounts for income taxes using the asset and liability method of accounting for deferred income taxes (see also Note 11).
+The Company accounts for income taxes using the asset and liability method of accounting for deferred income taxes.

 The provision for income taxes includes federal, state and local income taxes currently payable and deferred taxes resulting from temporary differences between the financial statement and tax bases of assets and liabilities.
 Valuation allowances are recorded to reduce deferred tax assets when it is more likely than not that a tax benefit will not be realized.